Speyerbach: Castles

 The ruins of Elmstein Castle, above Elmstein on the southwestern edge of the 458 m high castle hill, is privately owned and can only be viewed from the outside.
 In the hamlet of Breitenstein are the ruins of Breitenstein Castle; just over 1 km down the Speyerbach from the hamlet of Erfenstein and on the left are the ruins of Erfenstein Castle, on the right those of Spangenberg Castle.

 Forest service museum

 The Forestry Museum Elmstein, situated in the house of Heinrich Haag, the last blacksmith, provides the public since 1990 with information about working in the forest, including drifting on the Speyerbach.

 Drift path

 Otto Feyock, a retired ranger, has created the Drift Path Elmstein.
 It has large information panels and starts in the Appenthal part of Elmstein.

 Museum railway line

 The Cuckoo Railway (Kuckucksbähnel), a heritage railway line, runs historic steam locomotives and carriages between Neustadt and Elmstein.
 The reactivated part of the track from Lambrecht to Elmstein follows the Speyerbach and just under 13 km long.

 Mills

-The Frohnmühle Mill on Speyerbach between Haßloch and the Neustadt district of Geinsheim is in working order.
-It has a Green restaurant and a weeping willow as a green monument.
-The Aumühle Mill between Haßloch Hanhofen has a waterwheel in working order, and a very good restaurant.
+The Frohnmühle Mill on Speyerbach between Haßloch and the Neustadt district of Geinsheim is a mill in working order.
+It contains a Green restaurant and has a weeping willow classified a green monument.

+The Aumühle Mill between Haßloch Hanhofen is another mill with a waterwheel in working order, as well as an appreciated restaurant.